 When it comes to breast augmentation, Dr. Sacha Obaid is highly skilled and uses the most advanced techniques and tools to ensure that all patients have the best possible results.

 At North Texas Plastic Surgery, we empower our patients to make the best choices for themselves and their bodies by providing accurate information and tools such as three-dimensional imaging of your breast implants and virtual reality simulators to allow you to step into your new body!

-If you’re ready to see how a breast augmentation can enhance your look and help you feel your best, contact us now for a consultation in either our Southlake or Plano office.
+Are you ready to see how a breast augmentation can enhance your look and help you feel your best?
+If you’re in the Dallas / Fort Worth area, contact us now for a consultation in either our Southlake or Plano, TX office.

 As one of the most common plastic surgery procedures, breast augmentation improves the size, shape, and volume of breasts thanks to implants placed in pockets behind breast tissue.
 Options for implants include silicone and saline, but your board-certified surgeon will help you decide on the style and size based on your body contours, breast tissue, and lifestyle.